todogroup/governance/README.md

 * Identify their company as a member or participant in the TODO Group.

 The Steering Committee shall be entitled to:
+* Vote on decisions or matters before the TODO Group
 * Elect a Chair of the TODO Group to preside over meetings and lead operations.
 * Approve a budget directing the use of funds raised from all sources of revenue.

-* Vote on decisions or matters before the TODO Group
+## Officers
+The Steering Committee shall elect a Chairperson, and if so desired, may elect such other officers as it may choose.
+All officers shall be elected annually, and may be reelected one or more times.

 ## Budget